hapax/hapax.github.io/assets/chuzenji.md

 Off-season it may be, but for the lugubrious pensions and noodle shops, it is off-season forever.
-With its qualities of supernumerary variety and fantastic decay, Chuzenji looks like flotsam, washed up on the shore by the 80s boom and left to rot in the "lost decade" of the 90s, with its sharp decline in liquidity and domestic tourism.
+With its qualities of supernumerary variety and fantastic decay, Chuzenji is like flotsam, washed up on the shore by the 80s boom and left to rot in the "lost decade" of the 90s, with its sharp decline in liquidity and domestic tourism.
 These crumbling facades chart not only the ravages of time, but the rise and fall of the Nikkei.